kwasniew/paywall-aftenposten-test/README.md

 [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) does this for you, based on [caniuse.com](http://caniuse.com/)’s extensive data sets

 ##### Graphics optimization & inlining
-[grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin) takes care of minimizing file sizes, while [grunt-image-embed](https://github.com/ehynds/grunt-image-embed) helps us speed up the paywall by putting graphics files into the CSS as base64-encoded data URI strings, thus reducing the number of requests made to the server
+[grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin) takes care of minimizing file sizes, while [grunt-image-embed](https://github.com/ehynds/grunt-image-embed) helps us speed up the paywall by putting the optimized graphics into the CSS as base64-encoded data URI strings, which reduces the number of requests made to the server

 ##### Optimizing @media queries
 Write them in-context (nested), and have [grunt-combine-media-queries](https://github.com/buildingblocks/grunt-combine-media-queries) combine matching blocks to reduce the load on the client